Trump says he's not ready for a 2020 election loss

 CNN and other outlets first reported the numbers -- which showed Trump trailing former Vice President Joe Biden in states like Michigan and Wisconsin -- weeks earlier, but a purge of the polling team was proposed after Trump grew angry about coverage of them.

-On "Meet the Press," the President also spoke about the upcoming election, confirming that Vice President Mike Pence would be his running mate for the 2020 election.
+On "Meet the Press," the President also spoke about the upcoming election, confirming that Vice President Mike Pence would be his running mate for his 2020 run.

+But Trump stopped short of offering Pence an endorsement for a hypothetical 2024 presidential run because the prospect is "so far out."
+Trump was asked the same hypothetical earlier this month on "Fox and Friends."

+"I'm not even thinking of it.
+It's so far out.
+I mean, It's so far out.
+That would be the only reason," Trump told "Meet the Press," Sunday adding, "Now what happens in 2024?
+I don't know that Mike is going to run.
+I don't know who's running or anything else."

 He also said he "may" address election interference with Russian President Vladimir Putin at the upcoming G20 summit.